-A dog constantly licking his front legs can be a frustrating ordeal to deal with.
-It can be hard to miss, especially if your dog makes loud licking sounds, and you are trying to finally get catch some sleep after a long day at work.
+A dog constantly licking its front legs can be a frustrating ordeal to handle.
+It can be hard to miss, especially if your dog makes loud licking sounds, and you are trying to finally get some sleep after a long day at work.

 Before just ignoring the behavior or thinking it isn’t something to be concerned about because "all dogs do it,” let’s consider a few possible reasons behind the licking.

 Like humans, dogs are susceptible to allergies, too.
 They might occasionally sneeze (hey, their sniffer is much more attuned than ours), but more than likely, if something has irritated their system, they’re not going to be reaching for the Kleenex or rubbing at itchy eyes.
 They’re instead going to be licking those paws and front legs.

 In dogs, excessive front leg licking can arise as a result of atopy (intolerance to environmental allergens such as pollens, molds, dust, and dust mites).

 Think about if you went walking around barefoot everywhere, you’d pick up some weird things on your feet and the lower parts of the legs, too (especially if you walk in tall grass).
 That’s essentially what dogs do every time they leave the house.
 They get great smells and sights, but they also bring home whatever they’ve walked through on the day’s jaunt.

 On top of being allergic to things in their environment, many dogs who are constantly licking their front legs may also be allergic to ingredients in their foods.